Isla Verde, Puerto Rico: Neighborhood entanglements

-The Luis Muñoz Marín International Airport, which many people mistakenly think is situated in San Juan, is located in Isla Verde, which belongs to the city of Carolina.
-For almost four years, the airport was given the unofficial title "Isla Verde International Airport", both by locals and visitors.
-Its residents tend to downplay the fact that the area is technically part of Carolina because Isla Verde shares the coastline with, and is akin to Ocean park and Condado which are both nearby and part of Santurce, one of the capital's historic districts.
+The Luis Muñoz Marín International Airport, which is often mistakenly thought to be situated in the capital municipality of San Juan, is located in Isla Verde, which is within the limits of the municipality of Carolina.
+Originally, the airport was given the unofficial title "Isla Verde International Airport", both by locals and visitors.
+Its residents tend to downplay the fact that the area is technically part of Carolina because Isla Verde shares the coastline with Ocean park and Condado, which are both nearby and part of Santurce, one of the capital's historic districts.

 Since the airport's creation and up until the September 11, 2001 attacks, aviation fans could enjoy a day at the beach, and at the same time, watch the aircraft land or take-off at a specially designed spot located near Piñones, Loíza.
 As a consequence of the attacks, the spot was closed to the general public because it might compromise airport security.
 Because of the airport's location in the Isla Verde area, some streets have had to be closed several times during visits by dignitaries and celebrities (most notably when a local has had overseas success in a competition).
 The area has a multitude of restaurants, hotels and high-priced homes as well as hotels and resorts.

 Many celebrities have lived in Isla Verde's affluent areas, including some former members of the boy band Menudo, including Ricky Martin.
-During the late 1970s and early 1980s, it was home to one of the world's more popular discos of the time: The Flying Saucer was owned by Charlie Garcia who had promoted the Muhammad Ali vs. Jean Pierre Coopman fight at the Roberto Clemente Coliseum.
+During the late 1970s and early 1980s, it was home to one of the world's more popular discos of the time: The Flying Sauce, owned by Charlie Garcia who had promoted the Muhammad Ali vs. Jean Pierre Coopman fight at the Roberto Clemente Coliseum.
 The Flying Saucer had a capacity of 800 people and over 10,000 were left outside opening night as DJ Orlando Torres del Pino had to force himself into the club.
-Isla Verde is home to a Cuban exile community centered on Casa Cuba, which is Puerto Rico's main Cuban social club.
+Isla Verde is home to a large Cuban exile community centered on Casa Cuba, which is Puerto Rico's main Cuban social club.